prathikrgowda/prathikrgowda/README.md

 - **Hand Gesture Recognition and Voice Conversion**
   Created a model using MediaPipe for hand gesture recognition and voice conversion, bridging communication for the deaf and aphonic community.
 Published research in Gradiva Review Journal.

+- **MiniURL, URL Shortening Service**
+  Developed a full-stack URL shortening service with a Spring Boot (Java) backend and Next.js (TypeScript) frontend, backed by MySQL.
+Implemented custom alias generation, URL validation,      and click analytics.
+Containerized both services with Docker and deployed them on AWS via a basic Kubernetes cluster.
+Provisioned infrastructure (EC2, RDS, S3) using Terraform for           repeatable, scalable deployments.

 ---